 Stephen A. Campbell

-Steve's practice also involves advising and representing large energy users in utility litigation and regulatory matters before the Michigan Public Service Commission and Federal Energy Regulatory Commission, as well as related court appeals.
-This includes representing and advising clients on matters regarding utility billing practices, rate setting, power supply cost recovery, demand response resources and mechanisms to ensure resource adequacy in competitive retail areas.
+Steve advises and represents large energy users in utility litigation and regulatory matters as well as policy development before the Michigan Public Service Commission and Federal Energy Regulatory Commission.
+This includes representing and advising clients on compliance and cost issues regarding utility costs and rate setting, power supply cost recovery, renewable energy portfolios and energy waste reduction, demand response resources, interconnection of distributed generation and distributed energy resources, electric vehicle charging stations, PURPA qualifying facilities and utility avoided cost, and mechanisms to ensure resource adequacy in competitive retail areas.

 Steve also represents and advises clients on environmental issues pertaining to project construction, development, and operations including administrative permitting and contested cases, procedural and reporting requirements, pollution liability protections, and brownfield remediation and redevelopment.
 He also advises clients regarding municipal zoning issues, including municipal jurisdiction and authority regarding local historic districts and the siting of renewable energy resources.